Ananda Ranga Pillai: Death and legacy

 Pillai's health worsened with the passage of time.
 However, he notes in his diary, the corruption and intrigues which allegedly plagued the French colony on Dupleix's departure.

 Pillai died on 12 January 1761 at the age of 51, just four days before Pondicherry surrendered to the troops of Colonel Coote.
 Pillai left behind three daughters.
 He also had two sons Annasamy and Ayyasamy who predeceased him.

 Since the discovery and translation of his diaries during the 19th and early 20th centuries, Ananda Ranga Pillai has accumulated a great deal of posthumous fame and recognition for his depiction of 18th century South India, the intrigues and deals in French Pondicherry and his description of the French conquest of Madras and the Carnatic Wars.
 His set of diaries have emerged as one of our primary sources of reference on the Carnatic Wars.
 Ananda Ranga Pillai has been referred to by V. V. S. Aiyar in his journal Balabharati and had attracted the curiosity of Subrahmanya Bharati, Aurobindo Ghosh and Mandyam Srinivasa Iyengar.
 C. S. Srinivasachari, a prominent Indian historian, described Ananda Ranga Pillai as "the Samuel Pepys of French India".
+George D. Bearce wrote of Pillai's diaries that "nothing quite like it exists in Indian literature"; although Indian princes like Jai Singh and the Mughal emperors wrote autobiographical works, "they did not transmit the day by day detail and vividness of Ananda Ranga Pillai's diary."
+Among the topics he covers in his diaries are the daily operation of the French administration, the life of the Tamils of Pondicherry, conflicts over caste, commercial conditions, and the suffering of the Tamil population in wartime.

 Ananda Ranga Pillai traded in cloth, yarn, indigo and arecanut with Manila, Mocha and Mascareigne.
 He had his own ship, Anandappuravi, which sailed on long trading voyages on high seas.

 Ananda Ranga Pillai's house in Pondicherry, which is located in a street named after the dubash, was one of the few buildings to survive the Siege of Pondicherry in 1760.
 It was recently recognized as a heritage monument by the Government of Puducherry.
 The mansion is known for its unique blend of Indian and French architecture: the ground floor being built in Indian fashion, while the columns which supported the terrace followed the French architectural style.

 A diary maintained by Muthu Vijaya Tiruvengadam Pillai, grandson of Ananda Ranga Pillai, related the period from 1794 to 1796 was translated and published on 30 March 2000.